Mr. Majnu

-The film was dubbed and released in Hindi on YouTube by Goldmines Telefilms on 4 July 2020 and it crossed more than 238 million views.
-The film had also been dubbed in Tamil as Maanidhan.
-The film was remade in Odia with the same name, starring Babushaan Mohanty and Divyadisha Mohanty in the lead roles.
+The film had also been dubbed in Hindi and Kannada under the same title, and in Tamil as Maanidan.
+The film was remade in Odia with the same name, starring Babushaan Mohanty and Divyadisha Mohanty in the lead roles, which also took inspiration from the 2010 Tamil film Theeradha Vilaiyattu Pillai.

 Plot

 Vikram Krishna alias Vicky is a handsome young man, who flirts with everyone and has never been in a serious relationship.
 Nikitha alias Nikki is a young woman, who dreams of having a husband like Lord Ram.
-One day, on the way to work, she sees a group of women, striking, not to suspend Vicky, who was caught red handed by the dean of the University while romancing with her daughter.
+One day, on the way to work, she sees a group of women, striking, not to suspend Vicky, who was caught red handed by the dean of the university while romancing with her daughter in her home.

 Nikki gets disgusted on hearing about Vicky and says that he is a "dangerous character".
 Nikki's brother is marrying Vicky's younger sister, so Nikki is told to go for shopping with Vicky.
 A reluctant Nikki goes with him for shopping.
 Gradually, Nikki discovers Vicky's gentle side and falls for him.
 She confesses her love to Vicky and asks him to be in a relationship for two months.
-Vicky agrees, but soon becomes very uncomfortable with the relationship and confesses to his best friend Chitti.
-Nikki overhears their conversation and breaks up with him, thinking that she was nothing, but a burden on Vicky and also he was not happy with her.
+Vicky agrees after some hesitation and tells her not to inform both families.
+Vikky tells they may not end up together after two months, and this may cause trouble for his sister.
+Vikky soon becomes very uncomfortable with her over-enthusiastic relationship.
+She tries to change his lifestyle.
+Nikki accidentally tells their relationship to both families.
+They suddenly arrange marriage.
+Vikky confesses his hardship to his best friend Chitti.
+Nikki overhears their conversation and breaks up with him in front of everyone, thinking that she was nothing, but a burden on Vicky and also he was not happy with her.